Tony-Segal/Barley-Project/README.md

 # Barley-Project
 **This project summarizes my ability in data cleaning, plotting (histograms, charts, time series graph), regression analysis and interpretation of results.
-The data and guidelines for this project were provided by the Energy Policy Institute at the University of Chicago (EPIC) and are summarized below**
+The data and guidelines for this project were provided by the Energy Policy Institute at the University of Chicago (EPIC) and are summarized below.**

 ## 1. Data Introduction
 There are two CSV input datasets, briefly described below.
 These datasets are provided